nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 # About Us

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are a team taking the Software Engineering (CS2310T) course offered by [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

 ## Project team